 The Short Film Lab is a training program dedicated to short film distribution.
-Online and free, it will take place in April 2021 aimed at Spanish speakers independent producers.
+Online and free, aimed at Spanish speakers independent producers.

 The Short Film Lab combines a free training program, open to the public; and a series of tailormade mentorships for selected projects through an open call.

 In order to spot the diverse paths for each type of short film, the open activities are lead by Spanish-speaking professionals and address issues related to planning festival strategies, niche circuits and regional calendars.

 On the other hand, projects representatives selected from a call, receive tailor-made mentorships, in order to advise on the definition of their objectives and the strategies to follow to achieve them.

 In a virtual format, suitable for cultural activity decentralization and for the democratization of training programs, it is a meeting and teamwork platform.

 The Short Film Lab aims to boost the professional growth of its participants.
 May their mentorships enrich people as well as short films, and guide them towards a distribution circuit designed according to each of them.

 It is proposed to promote the visibility of the large number of short films produced in Argentina and in the rest of the Spanish-speaking countries.
 In this way, make known new and diverse voices, carriers of their identity and those of their communities, to the whole world.

 We believe in short films as a production format, as an autonomous piece with its own purposes.